Dynamic Test-Time Augmentation via Differentiable Functions

 \subsubsection{Effects of Magnitude Range}

-We investigate the effect of different magnitude ranges on classification accuracy.
-In the experiments in the blind setting here, we also experimented with the stylized dataset~\cite{stylized-IN} in addition to the corruption dataset.
-The range in Table~\ref{tab:augmentation_detail} multiplied by $1.5$ is referred to ``Large’’, and the range multiplied by $0.5$ is referred to ``Small’’.

-The results are shown in the Table~\ref{tab:ab_range}. ``Small’’ showed a better result for corruption dataset and ``Large’’ for stylized dataset.
+DynTTA requires predefinition of the magnitude range $M$.
+We investigated the effect of different magnitude ranges on classification accuracy.
+In the experiments in the blind setting here, we also experimented with the stylized CUB dataset~\cite{stylized-IN} in addition to the corruption dataset.
+The ranges in \Cref{tab:augmentation_detail} multiplied by $1.5$ and $0.5$ are referred to as ``Large’’ and ``Small’’.
+The results are shown in \Cref{tab:ab_range}.
+In the blind setting, ``Small’’ shows a better result for the corruption dataset and ``Large’’ for the stylized dataset.
 The clean accuracy of ``Large’’ is a little lower than the others.
-We observed that a large magnitude range is effective for large distribution shifts such as stylized datasets, but large image transformations degrade clean accuracy. ``Small’’ showed more robust than the standard range.
-This may be caused by the fact that ``Small’’ has a smaller search space and the optimization is more stable.
+A large magnitude range is observed to be effective for large distribution shifts such as stylized datasets, but large image transformations degrade clean accuracy.
+In the non-blind setting, ``Small’’ is more robust than the standard range.
+This may have been caused by ``Small’’ having a smaller search space and the optimization being more stable.